Aburiscript

 What’s supported:

-• Basic template support (features like varadic templates and member templates are very much WIP)
+- Basic template support (features like variadic templates and member templates are very much WIP)

 While C support is quite comprehensive, there is still a lot of work left to be done for relatively complete C++ support.
-In particular, the template subsystem needs more work and the C++ stdlib does not compile with Aburiscript yet.
+In particular, the template subsystem needs more work and the C++ standard library does not compile with Aburiscript yet.
 Move semantics (required for std::unique_ptr, std::shared_ptr) are currently unimplemented.

 The sample_c and sample_cpp folders in the repo have examples of C and C++ programs that compile successfully under Aburiscript.

-Aburiscript can currently compile many of the world’s most advanced and important C projects/code, including chibcc, OpenSSL, Git, SQLite, PostgreSQL, FFmpeg/librempeg, gstreamer, libplacebo, mpv, QEMU, Ghostscript, zlib, zstd, and more (tested with Apple libc).
+Aburiscript can currently compile many large, widely used C projects such as chibcc, OpenSSL, Git, SQLite, PostgreSQL, FFmpeg/librempeg, gstreamer, libplacebo, mpv, QEMU, Ghostscript, zlib, zstd, and more (tested with Apple libc).
 It can compile and run most of the GCC torture suite.
+Validation ranges from compile/link checks to version and runtime smoke tests.
+A subset of these programs are tested in GitHub CI.

 The name of the project comes from the small town of Aburi in Ghana and the beautiful botanical gardens located within.